-Areas of specialization: affect, body, society, and the religious history of the modern Americas
+Areas of specialization: religious history of the modern Americas; liberation theory and praxis

-Prof. Diaz teaches courses on religion, gender, and postcolonialism in the modern United States and Latin America.
+Professor Diaz teaches courses on religion, race, and gender in the modern United States and Latin America.

-Her current research focuses on muscular Christianity, a unique form of evangelical Christianity that emphasized the muscular male body near the end of the long nineteenth century, and its role in colonial history.
-By examining muscular Christian discourse involving bodily practice and affect, she asserts that muscular Christianity cannot be easily classified as a postcolonial project.
+Her current research focuses on muscular Christianity, a unique form of evangelical Christianity that emphasized the muscular male body near the end of the long nineteenth century, and its role during new imperialism.
+By examining muscular Christian discourse involving bodily practice and affect, she asserts that muscular Christianity cannot be easily classified within a binary of imperialism and resistance.
 Rather, the social movement existed as a complex site of hegemonic power and attempted liberations from such power.